Measurement of Downward-going Milli-charged particles beyond GZK cutoff at the Pierre Auger Observatory: Results

 \section{Results}

-Ref.\cite{ICRC2021_E} presents the energy spectra of UHE cosmic rays were measured with 14 years of Auger data (see red trangles and black circles in figure 1).
-As mentioned above, in the present scenario, primary particles exceeding GZK-cutoff energy that successfully reach Earth consist predominantly of downward-going UHE MCPs produced by decay of SHDM with mass above 100 EeV.
+The energy spectra of UHE cosmic rays are taken from Ref.\cite{ICRC2021_E} and were measured with 14 years of Auger data (see red trangles and black circles in figure 1).
+As mentioned above, in the present scenario, primary particles exceeding GZK-cutoff energy that successfully reach Earth consist predominantly of downward-going UHE MCPs produced by decay of SHDM with mass above 1 ZeV.
 Meanwhile, the GZK cutoff also originates from UHE low-Z primary nuclei and secondaries (here Z $\le$ 8) losing energy via CMB photon interactions.
 In the present paper, the cosmic-ray energy spectrum in the GZK-cutoff region was fitted using the method described in Ref.\cite{icrc2023}.
-Besides, this work employed the hybrid data for analysis.
+In addition, this work employed the hybrid data for analysis.

-As shown in figure 1, the magenta solid line represents the fit (called "Best fit") with the contributions including the fluxes of UHE low-Z (Z $\le$ 8) primary nuclei and their secondaries for the EPOS-LHC hadronic interaction model, when $X_S$ =2.5 (where $X_S$ = $\displaystyle\frac{d_S}{\sqrt{r_HL_{coh}}}$, with the coherent length $L_{coh}$ and the Hubble radius $r_H=c/H_0$) and the steepness of the cutoff $\Delta$ = 3\cite{icrc2023}.
+As shown in figure 1, the olive solid line represents the fit (called "Best fit") with the contributions including the fluxes of UHE low-Z (Z $\le$ 8) primary nuclei and their secondaries for the EPOS-LHC hadronic interaction model, when $X_S$ = 2.5 (where $X_S$ = $\displaystyle\frac{d_S}{\sqrt{r_HL_{coh}}}$, with the coherent length $L_{coh}$ and the Hubble radius $r_H=c/H_0$) and the steepness of the cutoff $\Delta$ = 3\cite{icrc2023}.
 The black solid line represents the fit with the flux of UHE MCPs with $\epsilon^2$ = $1.3\times10^{-4}$, $m_{\phi}$ = $2\times10^{21}$ eV and $\tau_{\phi}$ = $10^{27}$ s exceeding GZK-cutoff energy.
-The olive dot line represents the total flux who add up the fit results of "Best fit" and MCPs cases.
+The magenta dash line represents the total flux, e.g., the sum of Best fit and MCPs cases.
+This figure suggests that MCPs may be one of the candidate components making up the cosmic-ray spectrum above the GZK-cutoff energy.